Cloudbed-invi/Computer-Network-Lab-Exercises/readme.md

   - Used the **console** to configure VLANs and assign devices to the respective VLANs.
   - Verified that devices within the same VLAN could communicate, and different VLANs can communicate using ping commad in terminal.

+  ### **Experiment 7: Creating spannning tree**
+- **Objective**:
+  - Learn and implement Spanning tree using Cisco Packet Tracer.
+- **Description**:
+  - Configured three switches:
+    - Identify root brige and root port.
+  - Check the pkt file to know how to identify it.

 ---

 ## Tools and Technologies Used